Tag Archive for: Weebly website

 WordPress is King when it comes to Search Engine Optimization (SEO).
 Plus, it offers almost an unlimited assortment of plugins you can add to the platform to give your site extra functionality.
 Weebly is a good option if SEO isn’t vital to your site, like you aren’t trying to attraction readers from the entire world, maybe just your geographic location.
 Weebly’s SEO statistics is built-in, no extra plugin to add.
 If we use WordPress for your site, I will recommend a Google Analytics account is set up for optimal SEO.

 Weebly does not offer email services.
 If your domain is with Weebly, then you will need to sign up for (and pay for) Google Workspace.
-If your domain is at BlueHost.com, then we can set up your custom domain email account and you can either use BlueHost to check your mail or I can have it imported into a Gmail account and you can check it and send email from your domain email address there.
+If your domain is at BlueHost.com, then we can set up your custom domain email account and you can either use BlueHost to check your mail or use something like Outlook or Google Workspace (extra fee).
 Ask me about email services and I can explain your options and help you decide.
-Maybe you want to use an email account you already have on your Weebly website, one that is not associated with your domain.
-That can work and it would be less expensive than using Google Workspace, easier to set up on your site too!
-We can use a Contact Form, which will allow us not to display your email address on either site builder you choose.

 There are tons of other, more detailed comparisons I could make, but I prefer to meet with my clients and listen to what they want from their site FIRST before I recommend one or the other.
 See my page about How I Work.

 If you are considering a new website or blog, or updating a current site, give me a call.
-We can meet, with no obligation, to determine what’s best for you.
+We can connect, with no obligation, to determine what’s best for you.

 Here’s some info on Website/Blog consultations.